 Contrary to common belief, it is not illegal for Australians to visit or play at online casinos.
-It IS, however, illegal to run an online casino out of the country of Australia.
-Offshore casinos may breach the Gambling Act (IGA) governance, it is not illegal for Australian gamblers to use the services offered by online casinos.
+It IS, however, illegal to run an Australia casino site out of the country of Australia.
+Offshore casinos may breach the Gambling Act (IGA) governance and it is not illegal for Australian gamblers to use the services offered by online casinos.

 You should now have a better grip on the feel of the Australian gambling industry and it works.
 You now have a little bit more knowledge on:

 - Land-based casino industry and how it works within the Australian economy.

 - The legislation and limitations of the Australian gambling laws.